bwlewis/share/inst/backends/mongoose/README.md

 ## Directory listings

-We rigged the mongoose server in rs3 to report directory listings in JSON form.
-This works nicely with the rs3 R package functions.
+We rigged the mongoose server to report directory listings in JSON form.
+This works nicely with the share R package functions.